 - Edward Basil Anstie (b 1898 Devizes – an Anstey Hero);

-- Stephen Philbrick Anstie (b 1901 Devizes, died in 1931 “In memory of Stephen Philbrick Anstie.
+- Stephen Philbrick Anstie (b 1901 Devizes, living with parents in the 1911 Census.
+He died in 1931 “In memory of Stephen Philbrick Anstie.
 Pietermaritzburg, 29.
 6. 1931.” appears on the Devizes Lamp.
 Per ‘The Malvernian‘ “Stephen Philbrick Anstie (Lyon’s, 1914—17) went from School to Sandhurst, but gave up the idea of entering the army and joined the family business in Devizes.
 In 1923 he entered the Knutsford Test School with a view to taking orders, and proceeded in the same year to Queen’s, Oxford, where he took honours in Theology.
 After spending a year at Cuddesdon Theological College he was ordained by the Bishop of Southwark, held curacies at Catford and Plumsted, and quite recently went to Natal.
 He died at Pietermaritzburg on June 28th, 1931.“);

-- Elizabeth Honor Anstie (b 1904 Devizes, married George Henry Hitchcock Waylen)
+- Elizabeth Honor Anstie (b 1904 Devizes, visiting Charles and Ethel Brown at Manor House Stanton Burton on Trent in the 1911 Census.
+She married George Henry Hitchcock Waylen)

 In 1898, George began to construct the ‘Register of the Family of Anstie’, which was based on the ‘Devizes Family Tree’ first constructed by Alfred Anstie in 1818.
 George then further advanced his Register in about 1945, into a document that is widely in circulation today.
 Much of the information found on the Devizes Anstie page appears courtesy of George’s efforts.